Field-aware Calibration: A Simple and Empirically Strong Method for Reliable Probabilistic Predictions: Neural Calibration

 \subsection{Isotonic Line-Plot Scaling (ILPS)}

-We are interested in finding a stronger parametric function $\eta(\cdot)$ that can achieve high performance.
+We are interested in finding a stronger $\eta(\cdot)$ that achieves high fitting power as well as some nice properties.
 To enhance stronger fitting power, we borrow the spirit of binning from non-parametric methods.
-We first partition the real axis into several partitions with fixed splits $-M=a_{1}<a_{2}<\dots<a_{K+1}=+M$ where $M$ is a large number, and design the function as

-where $w_k$ are the coefficients to learn.
-To make it easier to optimize, we further re-parameterize it
+To enable efficient online training, we make it a parametric function so that the whole model can be updated by gradient descent.
+To make it reliable and interpretable, we use a sophisticated structure and constraints to make it an isotonic~(non-decreasing) continuous piece-wise linear function.
+The difference between ILPS from conventional methods is demonstrated in Figure~\ref{fig-model}.